Top 10 High-Rises to Live on the Las Vegas Strip in 2026 — Las Vegas real estate

 Why Do Buyers Choose Veer Towers Over Other CityCenter Options?

 Veer Towers — the twin leaning towers at CityCenter — offer the Strip's best combination of location, modern design, and attainable pricing.
-At a $485,000 median per Las Vegas REALTORS data, Veer delivers CityCenter's walkable urban campus (Aria, Crystals, Park MGM) at roughly one-quarter of Waldorf pricing.
+According to Las Vegas REALTORS, at a $485,000 median per Las Vegas REALTORS data, Veer delivers CityCenter's walkable urban campus (Aria, Crystals, Park MGM) at roughly one-quarter of Waldorf pricing.

 The 670 residences across two 37-story towers feature floor-to-ceiling glass, modern kitchens with Sub-Zero and Wolf appliances, and a shared amenity deck with pool, fitness center, business center, and 24-hour concierge.
 The 5-degree lean of each tower creates a distinctive silhouette that's become iconic on the skyline.